RobThree/OwonBinfileReader/README.md

 ## File format

+The following is a description of the file format as I have reverse engineered it.
+The file format is a binary file with the following structure:

 Offset | Bytes | Value | Meaning
 ---|---|---|---
 0 | 6 | `SPBXDS` | Magic header (might be `SPBX` + `DS` where `DS` has some meaning)